 CHEUNG CHAU

-GETTING THERE – Cheung Chau is served by frequent ferries from Central Pier 5 on Hong Kong Island and also by the approx two-hourly Inter-Island ferry service which links, Peng Chau, Mui Wo and Chi Ma Wan on Lantau, and Cheung Chau.
+GETTING THERE – Cheung Chau is served ferries from Central Piers on Hong Kong Island, Aberdeen and also the Inter-Island ferry service connecting Cheung Chau, Chi Ma Wan and Mui Wo on Lantau Island and Peng Chau;

 Ferries operate at roughly 30 minute intervals during the daytime and evening and there are also a few sailings between midnight and 6am.
 On Sundays and Public Holidays ferries operate at an increased frequency.

-Arriving at the island the ferry passes through the busy harbour.
-The island has a large fishing fleet and trawlers can usually be seen berthed alongside craft of all descriptions including, sampans, junks, kaidos and houseboats.
+The island has a busy harbour and large fishing fleet and trawlers can usually be seen berthed alongside craft of all descriptions including, sampans, junks, kaidos and houseboats.

 The ferry pier is on the west side of the island next to the Praya which is lined with seafood restaurants and small shops.